Interviews provide space for a mutual exchange of information between candidates and employers and programs.

 - A—Action(s): Describe the specific action(s) you took within the situation

 - R—Result(s): Share the outcome and the result(s) of your action(s)

 Whether the example and results are positive or not so positive, it is important to help the interviewer understand what you learned from each situation and how you would do things differently in the future.

 To practice providing S.T.A.R. responses and addressing behavioral interview questions take a look at the Sample Interview Questions handout and the STAR Interviewing Practice Sheet.

 Do I really have to answer that?
 Learn how to address inappropriate interview questions.

 Hoping to practice interviewing?

-Mock Interviews are one of the many services we provide to current students and recent alumni (within two years of graduation) through Career Services.
-During a mock interview, you will have the opportunity to spend approximately 30 minutes answering 10 to 15 interview questions before spending another 30 mintues discussing your responses and ways in which you can strengthen your interviewing skills.
+Mock interviews are one of the many services we provide to current students and recent alumni (within two years of graduation) through Career Services.
+During a mock interview, you will have the opportunity to spend approximately 30 minutes answering 10 to 15 interview questions before spending another 30 minutes discussing your responses and ways in which you can strengthen your interviewing skills.
 If you are interested in signing up for a mock interview, please stop by the Student Resource Center or give us a call at 360-546-9155.

 If you are pre-health student interested in participating in a mock interview to help you prepare for a professional health program interview, please consider taking signing up for a panel interview through the College of Arts and Sciences Advising Center.